appveyor/website/src/docs/enterprise/running-builds-on-azure.md

 {:toc}
 <!-- markdownlint-enable MD022 MD032 -->

-## Create AD Service Principal

-### Create Azure Active directory application
+## Introduction

-During this step you will be needed to collect number of configuration and authentication setting for later use with AppVeyor.
-To avoid confusion we recommend to prepare some deployment notes (it can be just notepad file in **secure** location or password manager section), with the following fields:
+During the following steps you will need to collect a number of configuration and authentication settings to configure Azure builds in AppVeyor.
+To avoid confusion we recommend doing some deployment notes (it can be just a notepad file in **secure** location or password manager section) with the following fields:

 * AAD application name
 * Client ID